Encyclopaedia

 Water Quality: Requires soft (GH 2-12) and slightly acidic to neutral waters (pH 6.0-7.2).
 Extremely intolerant towards nitrate accumulation and dirty bottoms, which cause immediate bacterial infections to the barbels.

-Aquarium Reproduction: Difficult.
+Aquarium Breeding: Difficult.
 Stimulated by temperature drops through cool water changes and abundant live food.
 The female lays a few adhesive eggs, usually hidden among broad leaves or moss filaments.
 Parents prey on the eggs.

 Risks and Diseases: Barbel erosion on rough or sharp gravel is the most frequent cause of death, leading to septicemia.
 Totally intolerant to copper compounds and table salt.